dynamo58/just-chat/README.md

 3. `npm install`
 4. `npm start`

-Now the application is running from the terminal and you is available at localhost:3000.
+Note that you must have a PostgreSQL server, address has to be added to the environment variables (the server must have SSL enabled, otherwise you'd need to go and modify a couple of files in the repo).
+If you've done that, the application is running from the terminal and is available at localhost:3000.